JosARodriguez/MLfromScratch/README.md

 # MLfromScratch
-Implementation of some Machine Learning algorithms in Python using Numpy.
+Implementation of some Machine Learning algorithms and Neural Network architectures in Python using (almost) only Numpy.